dragonfly-xyz/useful-solidity-patterns/patterns/error-handling/README.md

 ### Adding Even More Resiliency

-There's also sneakier way a call can fail that `try`/`catch` won't be able to handle, because the revert will actually be thrown by code generated by the solidity compiler *as part of your function*.
+There are some exotic edge cases that `try`/`catch` cannot handle because the revert will actually be thrown by code generated by the solidity compiler *as part of your function*.
 This can happen if:

-- You're making a standard (not low-level) function call *that expects no return value* to an address that does not have any code.
+- You're making a function call *that expects no return value* to an address that does not have any code in it.
-    - This is because the compiler will generate code that first asserts that the address has code in it.
+    - This is because the compiler will generate code that first asserts that the call target has code in it.
-    - Perhaps the contract never existed or self-destructed.
+    - Perhaps the contract at the call target never existed or self-destructed.
 - The call returns data that cannot be abi-decoded as the expected return type.
-    - To illustrate, say your the function is supposed to return a `uint256` but actually returns 0 data.
+    - For example, your the function is supposed to return a `uint256` but actually returns less than 32 bytes of data.
     - Perhaps the contract is malicious or implements a token standard incorrectly.

-To handle these cases gracefully, we may want to return to low-level calls because:
+To handle these more exotic cases gracefully, we may want to return to low-level calls because:
-- The default behavior of performing a call on an address without code is to *succeed* and return empty data.
-    - So if the call succeeds and is expected to return something, we can avoid checking if there is code at the contract by simply checking that the return data is non-zero length.
-    - *However, be wary that if the call succeeds and is expected to return nothing, and does indeed return nothing, that this is not proof that there is a contract at that address*.
+- The compiler will not generate the code check for the call target.
 - We can perform validation on the abi-encoded return data before passing it into `abi.decode()` to avoid causing ourselves to revert the way `try`/`catch` would.

 ```solidity